MSD — Moscow Daylight Time

 What does MSD stand for?

 MSD stands for Moscow Daylight Time.
-It is a daylight saving time abbreviation used to represent a clock setting of UTC+4.
+It is a daylight saving time abbreviation used to indicate a time that is UTC+4, which is four hours ahead of UTC.

 What is the UTC offset for MSD?

 The UTC offset for MSD is UTC+4.
-In practical terms, that means MSD is four hours ahead of UTC when this abbreviation is in effect.
+In scheduling terms, that means a timestamp marked MSD should be read as four hours ahead of Coordinated Universal Time.

 Is MSD the same as GMT?

 No, MSD is not the same as GMT.
-GMT is UTC+0, while MSD is UTC+4, so MSD is four hours ahead of GMT.
+GMT is based on UTC+0, while MSD is UTC+4, so MSD is four hours ahead of GMT.

 Which cities use MSD?